varoonsahgal/react-fundamentals/reactstudyguide.md

 - When an element type starts with a lowercase letter, it refers to an element that's built into React - normal DOM tags like `div` or `span` -- which result in a string 'div' or 'span' being passed to React.createElement.
 - User-Defined components must be capitalized.
 So, any React components you create must start with a capital letter.
 The examples we used above -- `MyButton` and `App` are user-defined components.
-- The components you see here on the electrode explorer http://electrode-explorer.walmart.com/ are all user-defined components, with re-usable components such as product carousels, accordions, etc.

 ### React properties